How to start an apprenticeship in your church

 - MTS offers a variety of Apprenticeship Pathways – understand what is available

 - There number of options available to financially support an MTS Apprenticeship – understand the available options

-You should also review the resources provided on the MTS Recruiters Kit page
+You should also review the resources provided in our MTS Info Nights Kit.

 Step 2.
 Advise MTS that your church will be offering a ministry apprenticeship

 To advise MTS that your church will be offering a ministry apprenticeship, please complete the on-line Available Apprenticeship Notice.

 You should complete this notice for any apprenticeship.
 This notice is applicable to both apprenticeships where the apprentices is employed by the church (Curriculum apprenticeship) and where the apprentice receives an MTS Scholarship (Scholarship apprenticeship).

 This step is particularly important for Scholarship apprenticeships, as there is a requirement that any Scholarship funded by tax deductible donations must be publicly advertised.
 MTS will advertise the ministry apprenticeship training opportunity at your church, when you submit an Available Apprenticeship Notice.